MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - A coherent aggregation of information is represented as a document.
 A document may be of any size.
 - A set of documents forms a collection.
 A collection may include any number of documents.
 All documents in a single collection are treated equally by the owner of the collection and the service storing a copy of the collection.
 - A collection belongs to a client, e.g., a library, that wishes to preserve it for the long term.
-- The client takes Pres.
-Jefferson's advice to prefer duplication over reliability of storage, i.e., to make many copies of the documents in order to preserve them.
-The client therefore contracts with multiple storage services to maintain copies of the collection.
+- The client has two strategies available to preserve the collection: to keep a small number of copies of the documents on very high quality storage, or to make many copies of the documents using available commercial storage facilities.  *Very* high quality storage may be very expensive or actually unobtainable; multiple copies on commercial storage may also be expensive, but are available commodities.
 - Documents are stored on storage servers, which currently reside largely on rotating disk memories.
 Storage servers attempt to make their storage more reliable by themselves using a variety of techniques, including duplication, mirroring, RAID, error correction coding, erasure coding, and other technologies that may become available.
 - An error in storage may cause a document or some portion of it to become unreadable.
 If all copies of a document are unreadable, then the document is permanently lost.
 - (Format obsolescence is not an inherent part of this model, but forms of it may be modeled through extensions involving associated failure.
 See below.)